 So if your garden shed or garage could use some cleaning up, now’s the time to tackle that task.
 It is cooler and you likely are not as busy watering and doing other maintenance tasks.

-Take inventory of your garden supplies and restock as necessary.
-Make sure your tools are clean and well maintained.
-And consider putting some tools on your Christmas wish list this year.
-Just give your “Santa” these links to the garden tool buying guides: 10 Must Have Tools and 15 Special Tools
+- consider putting some tools you wish you had on your Christmas wish list this year.
+Just give your “Santa” these links to the garden tool buying guides:

 Get your free Fall Cleanup & Preparation Checklist, part of the Downloadables Library.